The churches of Christ Greet You (Romans

 Again, the reason we do not use mechanical instruments of music in our

-worship is (1) they were not used by the apostles, (2) they were not
+is (1) they were not used by the apostles; (2) they were not used by

 To add mechanical instruments of music to our worship is to presume

-what God desires, and man has no right to presume what God desires, he
+desires, and man has no right to presume what God desires; he simply

-available but left out of New Testament worship holds significance
+left out of New Testament worship holds significance often overlooked.

 Old Testament

-sacrifices and worship involved outward ceremony that became routine.
+worship involved outward ceremony that became routine.
+It ceased to be

-be from the heart.
-A Jewish child of God was such by birth, not
+heart.
+A Jewish child of God was such by birth, not conviction.
+He had

-He had to be taught who God was.
-Their worship opportunities became
+taught who God was.
+Their worship opportunities became chores and

-and duties that they did not put themselves into (Malachi 1:7-14).
+they did not put themselves into (Malachi 1:7-14).
+Worship became a

 As a Christian, one

-learns of God and loves Him before becoming His child (see again
+God and loves Him before becoming His child (see again Jeremiah

-the only ones” who reject the mechanical instrument.
-Throughout history
+ones” who reject the mechanical instrument.
+Throughout history there

-there have been groups that have realized the importance of worship
+groups that have realized the importance of worship according to the

-to the New Testament design, rather than according to the traditions of
+Testament design, rather than according to the traditions of men.

 We are not the only ones who include in worship the Lord's Supper on